-This timeline displays member numbers of social network LinkedIn from the first quarter of 2009 to the third quarter of 2014, in millions.
+This timeline displays member numbers of social network LinkedIn from the first quarter of 2009 to the fourth quarter of 2014, in millions.
 During the third quarter of 2014, LinkedIn had 332 million members, up from 296 million members in the first quarter of that year.

 LinkedIn – additional information

 LinkedIn, which was founded in California and launched in 2003, is a social networking service for businesses and professionals.
 The site is available in over 200 countries worldwide in 20 different languages.
 A breakdown, by country, of LinkedIn’s registered membership worldwide, as of October 2014 reveals that the majority of members are based in the United States with 107 million Americans registered on the site.
 India boasted the second highest membership with 28 million and Brazil rounded off the top three with 19 million registered members.
 Furthermore, smaller countries including Sweden, Denmark, Ireland and Malaysia all had an estimated 1 million registered members each.

 The networking site allows members to create profiles and make connections with others as a way of establishing professional relationships.
 This function allows employers to advertise jobs and search for prospective candidates.
 In turn, job seekers can also search and view the profiles of hiring companies and individuals via existing connections.
 The average number of connections per recruited who used LinkedIn for recruiting was calculated in 2013 and 2014.
 In 2013, U.S. based recruiters had an average of 714 connections each.
 This figure increased in 2014, to 763 connections.
 Canadian, Australian and United Kingdom based recruiters, also experienced an increase in the average number of connections from 2013 to 2014.